Billos/Broadcastarr/README.md

 CREATE_RELEASER_JELLYFIN=true
 ```

-Add the definitions of the indexers as json files in the ./src/init/data
+Add the definitions of the indexers as json files in the folder ./data

 ```typescript
 type Replacement = {